Nexmo/amazon-transcribe-call/README.md

 ### Create a Voice API application

 Use the CLI to create a Voice API application with the webhooks that will be responsible for answering a call on your Nexmo number (`/webhooks/answer`) and logging call events (`/webhooks/event`), respectively.
-Replace `example.com` in the following command with your own public-facing URL host name (consider using [ngrok](https://ngrok.io) for testing purposes, and if you do use it, run it now to get the temporary URLs that `ngrok` provides).
+Replace `example.com` in the following command with your own public-facing URL host name (consider using [ngrok](https://ngrok.io) for testing purposes, and if you do use it, run it now to get the temporary URLs that `ngrok` provides and leave it running to prevent the URLs changing).

 Run the command in the application's root directory: